-- Continue program development initiatives to ensure that teacher education programs remain research-based, innovative and current. - Assist the professional development of Nebraska educators and others through high quality continuing education and masters programs. - Assist the professional development of the future educational leadership through high quality doctoral programs (i.e., the Carnegie Project EdD and PhD). - Make quality programs at all levels more responsive to the needs of our constituents (i.e., educational institutions and the students that they serve) through collaborative relationships. - Establish partnerships with institutions of higher education and K-12 schools to provide professional development in emerging learning technologies.
+- Continue program development initiatives to ensure that teacher education programs remain research-based, innovative and current. - Assist the professional development of Nebraska educators and others through high quality continuing education and masters programs. - Assist the professional development of the future educational leadership through high quality doctoral programs (i.e., the Carenegi Project EdD and PhD). - Make quality programs at all levels more responsive to the needs of our constituents (i.e., educational institutions and the students that they serve) through collaborative relationships. - Establish partnerships with institutions of higher education and K-12 schools to provide professional development in emerging learning technologies.

-• Expand our comprehensive approach to education from birth to adulthood.
+- Continue program development initiatives to ensure that teacher education programs include 21st Century teaching and learning skills. - Expand our comprehensive approach to education from birth to adulthood.